Lebanon in the Eurovision Song Contest: 2005 contest

-On 21 October 2004, Ibrahim El Khoury, President Director General of Télé Liban, stated that Lebanon intended to make its debut at the Eurovision Song Contest 2005 in Kyiv, Ukraine.
-On 3 November 2004, it was announced that Aline Lahoud was internally selected by the network to represent Lebanon.
+On 21 October 2004, Ibrahim El Khoury, President Director General of Télé Liban, stated that the broadcaster intended to make its debut at the Eurovision Song Contest 2005.
+On 3 November 2004, Télé Liban announced that it had internally selected Aline Lahoud to represent Lebanon.
 Her orient-occident song "Quand tout s'enfuit", sung in French and written by Jad Rahbani and Romeo Lahoud, was chosen in mid-February.
 Lahoud was scheduled to present her song in the semi-final held on 19 May 2005.